Subscribe to Ian's YouTube Channel

 Compensation?
 When a local authority brings in an Article 4, you may be entitled to compensation.
 This is not widely publicised for obvious reasons!

-However in certain circumstances, this might be a right for you to claim.
+However in certain circumstances, there may be a right for you to claim.
 This might impact commercial or residential owners who are impacted by a new Article 4.

-Importantly you can not claim compensation if the local authority has given at least 12 months and less than 24 months notice of the Article 4 coming into effect.
+Importantly you can’t claim compensation if the local authority has given at least 12 months and less than 24 months notice of the Article 4 coming into effect.
 These are called non-immediate Article 4 Directions.

-However where a local authority (LPA) introduces an Immediate Article 4 direction, or gives less than 12 months notice, you might be able to claim compensation.
+However where a local authority (LPA) introduces an immediate Article 4 direction, or gives less than 12 months notice, you might be able to claim compensation.
 You are encouraged to read the full page here and refer to any legislation.
+This applies to many PD rights which could be blocked.
+Fenland, parts of Ealing (Perivale), and now Bolton are subject to compensation claims for Article 4s preventing HMOs.

 Compensation – what are the facts to claim?

-A claim must be made on an application submitted within 12 months of the immediate Article 4 coming into effect.
+A claim can be made on an application submitted within 12 months of the immediate Article 4 coming into effect.
 For HMOs, you can see this date here.
+For other dates, please check with the local authority.
+Their details can be found here.

 So take London Borough of Ealing as an example.
 They announced two Article 4s.